 Howdy!
-Raging Bolt ex Ogerpon ex remains a top competitor in the tournament scene in Pristmatic Evolution meta.
-This deck can put up a lot of aggression early on, and snipe out key Pokemon on the bench that enable the opponent’s game plan.
+Raging Bolt ex Ogerpon ex remains a top competitor in the tournament scene post rotation meta.
+This deck can put up a lot of aggression early on and snipe out key Pokemon on the bench that enable the opponent’s game plan.

 Although it’s not as popular as it used to be, Raging Bolt ex‘s aggression continues to put opponents in a rough spot, especially if their early turns are slow.
 This deck can quickly rush you down and has Ogrepon ex as a back damage dealer.